 -Make a status on your personal facebook about the call for a MUA (encourage people to share on their fb walls)

 -Call salons and let them know you’re hiring (or that you’re interested in partnering and would love to schedule time to chat)

 -Put up flyers at local beauty schools or call the beauty schools and let them know inquiring stylists can email you

 -Let you friends know you’re looking to hire (most of the stylists I’v hired I met through word of mouth)

 -Make an email template and email local salons or stylists you find on google.
 Let them know what you’re looking for and if they’re interested they can email you to set up an interview.

-If you enjoyed this post and would love to learn from me on how to shoot smarter in your boudoir business I’d love to invite you to learn from some of my freebies:
+If you enjoyed this post and would love to learn from me on how to shoot smarter in your boudoir business I’d love for you to grab a complementary coaching call here www.boudoircertified.com/case00

 Do you use a professional makeup artist / hair stylist?
 Have any tips to add?